Sa Re Ga Ma Pa Seniors: Sa Re Ga Ma Pa Seniors Season 2

-Season 3
+Sa Re Ga Ma Pa Seniors Season 3

 The third season of the Sa Re Ga Ma Pa Seniors premiered on Zee Tamil on 18 December 2022.
 The four main judges of this show are Srinivas, Karthik, Vijay Prakash and Remya Nambeesan.
-Remya Nambeesan is the fourth new judge who has joined Sa Re Ga Ma Pa from season 3.Archana Chandhoke has returned as the host for the third time.
+Remya Nambeesan is the fourth new judge who has joined Sa Re Ga Ma Pa Seniors season 3.Archana Chandhoke has returned as the host for the third time.